akhilork/todoak/README.md

 - **Marking as Complete:** Tap on the checkbox next to a task to mark it as complete.
 - **Editing a Task:** Tap on the "ellipsis icon" to edit its details.
 - **Deleting a Task:** ap on the "ellipsis icon" to delete.

+## Roadmap

+Here are the planned features and improvements for future releases:

+- [ ] Design add new task dialog.
+- [ ] Implement edit and delete functionality.
+- [ ] Design notifications screen and implement push notifications to remind users of upcoming tasks.
+- [ ] Enable sharing and collaborative editing of tasks with other users.
+- [ ] Build a backend API using Node and MongoDB to power the app for multiple users.
+- [ ] Add user authentication to provide a personalized experience.

 ---